Toggle: English / Spanish

 Venogram - renal; Venography; Venogram - kidney

 This test is done in a hospital.
 You will lie on an x-ray table.
-Local anesthetic is used, and you may ask for a sedative if you are anxious about the test.
+Local anesthetic is used to numb the area where the dye is injected.
+You may ask for a calming medicine (sedative) if you are anxious about the test.

-The health care provider places a needle into a vein in the groin and then inserts a flexible tube called a catheter.
-This tube is moved through the groin vein until it reaches the vein in the kidney.
+The health care provider places a needle into a vein, most often in the groin.
+Next, a flexible tube called a catheter (which is the width of the tip of a pen) is inserted into the groin and moved through the vein until it reaches the vein in the kidney.
 A blood sample may be taken from each kidney.
 The contrast dye flows through this tube.
 X-rays are taken as the dye moves through the kidney veins.

 This procedure is monitored by fluoroscopy, a type of x-ray that creates images on a TV screen.